-Spiking the Vitamin D2 Content of Mushrooms: Is it Therapeutic?
+Is the Vitamin D Content of Mushrooms Therapeutic?

 However, the unfortunate fact is that most culinary mushrooms provide only small amounts of vitamin D by themselves.
+Most less than 100 IU per gram.
 Furthermore, there is the question of whether D2 – primarily produced by mushrooms – is therapeutic.

 But did you know that you can significantly turn up the vitamin D2 dial on practically every type of mushroom with a simple step?